For daily wit & wisdom, sign up for the Almanac newsletter.

 You’ll also need a broody hen.
 Broodiness—the instinct to sit on eggs until they hatch—has been bred out of a lot of chickens, but we always had one or two who would begin to sit tight on the nest and peck if we tried to remove their eggs.
 Bantams are famously broody; a bantam hen will even hatch other hens’ eggs.

 You can hatch replacement chicks yourself with a home incubator.
 Chicken eggs take 21 days to hatch.
 An incubator must be monitored diligently; chicks left too long after hatching will die of dehydration or pecking.
 On the whole, we find it best to leave hatching to the hen.
 Read our guide to hatching chicks at home.

-Tending baby chicks isn’t difficult, nor need it be elaborate.
+Tending baby chicks isn’t difficult, nor does it need to be elaborate.
 First, they need a draft-free brooder pen with a red brooder lamp on at all times.
 This keeps the temperature at 92°F (33°C) at 2 inches above the floor.
 (It also reduces pecking and cannibalism among chicks.)
 When the chicks have feathered out, reduce the temperature by 5°F per week until they are 6 weeks old.

 What Baby Chicks Eat